bcallaway11/bcallaway11.github.io/index.md

 **Recent Updates:**

-* Materials for my workshop on Difference-in-Differences at Notre Dame are available [here](https://bcallaway11.github.io/notre-dame/)
+* Materials for my difference-in-differences workshop for Terry's Center for Business Analytics and Insights are available [here](https://bcallaway11.github.io/uga-cbai-workshop/)

 * (Sept.
 2024) Major update to [Difference-in-differences when parallel trends holds conditional on covariates](/files/DID-Covariates/Caetano_Callaway_2024.pdf)